jiaqi0412/SEG2105FinalProject/README.md

 This project was created with the intention of implementing an On-Demand Home Repair Services application for android devices.
 We are to implement all components of the project, from their design specification, UML and additional documentation, graphical assets and source code.

+Service Provider Credential:
+Login with email: 111111@gmail.com
+The password is : 111111